mscaudill/tabbed/paper/paper.md

 ### Value-based Filtering
 Selectively reading rows from a DSV file based on type casted content is extremely useful for selecting subsets of the data.
-For example, in the sample file of \autoref{fig:figure1}, users may want to only read data rows where the column named 'annotation' has a string value of 'exploring'.
+For example, in the sample file of \autoref{fig: figure1}, users may want to only read data rows where the column named *Annotation* has a string value of *exploring*.
 Tabbed supports both column selection and row filtering with equality, membership, rich comparison, regular expression matching and custom callables.
-To support an intuitive interface for creating these filters, Tabbed uses simple keyword arguments passed to a method called `tab' of the Reader class.
-Below we illustrate the simplicity of constructing these filters for the sample file shown in \autoref{fig:figure1}.
+To support an intuitive interface for creating these filters, tabbed uses simple keyword arguments passed to a method called `tab' of the Reader class.
+Below we illustrate the simplicity of constructing these filters for the sample file shown in \autoref{fig: figure1}.

 ```python
 from tabbed.reading import Reader